zcash/zips/drafts/zip-daira-mempool-limitation.rst

 Each node also MUST hold a FIFO queue RecentlyEvicted of pairs (txid, time), where the time indicates when the given txid was evicted.
 This SHOULD be empty on node startup.
-The size of RecentlyEvicted MUST never exceed 10000 entries.
+The size of RecentlyEvicted MUST never exceed ``eviction_memory_entries`` entries, which is the constant 40000.

 There MUST be a configuration option ``mempool.tx_cost_limit``, which SHOULD default to 80000000.